diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US235/readme.md

 ## 1. Context
 \
 This task is being developed in sprint 2.\
-The CRM Manager or the CRM Collaborator should be able to list all show requests.\
+The CRM Manager or the CRM Collaborator should be able to list all show requests of a client.\
 The show request should also provide the show request status information.

 ### 1.1 List of issues
 \
-Requirements: In Progress
+Requirements: Done

-Analysis: TODO
+Analysis: In Progress

 Design: TODO